Meet a Nice Doctor with Hospital Wayfinding

 Every now and then, grandmothers everywhere make appointments to see their doctors, and bring photographs of their single grandchildren.
 They mean well.
 It’s not easy for a young person to meet a nice doctor these days.
-In fact—have you been to a hospital recently?—it’s not easy for anyone to meet any doctor.
+Have you been to a hospital recently?—it’s not easy for anyone to meet any doctor.

 Part of the problem is just finding them.
 Hospitals are known for being big, sprawling buildings, and new wings and annexes are added constantly.
 Departments constantly move from one place to another.